Prison

 F. Clay Merris, District Attorney, Vice Chairman

-Brenda L. Watson, Secretary
+Brenda L. Watson, Commissioner Vice Chairman

-David Hammar, Sheriff,
+David Hammar, Sheriff

-Frank Campbell, Commissioner
+Frank Campbell, Commissioner Chairman

-William Lyons, Commissioner
+William Lyons, Commissioner Secretary

 NOTICE: